Skip to main content

 DoD Instruction 1322.26 (“Distributed Learning”)

-Originally published in 2006 and revised in 2017, DoD Instruction (DoDI) 1322.26 (“Distributed Learning”) establishes policy, responsibilities, and requirements for developing, managing, providing, and evaluating distributed learning for DoD military and civilian personnel.
-It also addresses distributed learning modernization, and it formally charters the Defense ADL Advisory Committee (DADLAC), the advisory body for DoD-wide distributed learning.
+The DoDI 1322.26 establishes policy, responsibilities, and requirements for developing, managing, providing, and evaluating distributed learning for DoD military and civilian personnel.

 DoDI 1322.26 provides the following guidance: